-- all directors comprising the Board at such time as long as Access holds at least 50% of the total combined voting power of our outstanding common stock; - at least 40% of the total number of directors comprising the Board at such time as long as Access holds at least 40% but less than 50% of the total combined voting power of our outstanding common stock; - at least 30% of the total number of directors comprising the Board at such time as long as Access holds at least 30% but less than 40% of the total combined voting power of our outstanding common stock; - at least 20% of the total number of directors comprising the Board at such time as long as Access holds at least 20% but less than 30% of the total combined voting power of our outstanding common stock; - and at least 10% of the total number of directors comprising the Board at such time as long as Access holds at least 10% but less than 20% of the total combined voting power of our outstanding common stock.

-For purposes of calculating the number of Access Designees that Access is entitled to nominate pursuant to the formula outlined above, any fractional amounts would be rounded up to the nearest whole number and the calculation would be made on a pro forma basis after taking into account any increase in the size of the Board.
+- all directors comprising the Board at such time as long as Access holds at least 50% of the total combined voting power of our outstanding common stock; - at least 40% of the total number of directors comprising the Board at such time as long as Access holds at least 40% but less than 50% of the total combined voting power of our outstanding common stock; - at least 30% of the total number of directors comprising the Board at such time as long as Access holds at least 30% but less than 40% of the total combined voting power of our outstanding common stock; - at least 20% of the total number of directors comprising the Board at such time as long as Access holds at least 20% but less than 30% of the total combined voting power of our outstanding common stock; - and at least 10% of the total number of directors comprising the Board at such time as long as Access holds at least 10% but less than 20% of the total combined voting power of our outstanding common stock calculation would be made on a pro forma basis after taking into account any increase in the size of the Board.
 With respect to any vacancy of an Access-designated director, Access has the right to designate a new director for election by a majority of the remaining directors then on the Board.
 The Stockholder Agreement provides that an Access-designated director will serve as the Chairman of the Board as long as Access holds at least 35% of the total combined voting power of our outstanding common stock.